 And we were right: Besides being devoid of traffic, the road surface was mostly good, sometimes great:

 THEN: The honeymoon ended, we ran out of detour and got back onto the main Mombasa-Nairobi road at Samburu: Aargh!
 Every so often a blob of tar would threaten to cause damage.
-Huge holes had the traffic all weaving from side to side.
+Huge holes had the traffic all weaving from side to side so trucks seem to coming straight at you, but its quite safe.
+Its rather like slow-motion ballet.
+Cars and trucks went slowly, the only vehicles ‘speeding’ – probably up to 60kmh – were big passenger buses with their much better suspension.

-Thanks to Google Earth we can find the place.
-Here’s the new bridge and road, with the old road on the left where we crossed the drift yellow and that beautiful tree we rested under:
+Thanks to Google Earth we can find the place where the bridge had washed away.
+Here’s the new bridge and new road on the right, with the old road on the left where we crossed the drift yellow (yellow arrow) and that beautiful tree we rested under: